-The District Alignment Plan recommends revisiting the opportunity to consolidate District-level Administrative Services, remove the need to lease space for the District Annex, and return the existing District Offices to instructional use.
+The Districtwide Support Services Strategic Plan recommends revisiting the opportunity to consolidate District-level Administrative Services and remove the need to lease space for SBCCD Technology & Educational Support Services and Printing Services.
+With this opportunity comes the potential to return the existing District Offices to instructional use, if this action aligns with district-wide strategic planning in the future.

 Relocating the District Warehouse and Shipping and Receiving Office to this site is not recommended, because the location at the San Bernardino Valley College campus provides an efficient staging and logistics site for that campus, which contains 59% of SBCCD space.
 For this reason, the replacement of the District Warehouse and Shipping and Receiving Office is recommended in the SBVC Comprehensive Master Plan.